 ”.

-10 The Gas Corporation Act 1994 was repealed by the Gas Corporation (Business Disposal) Act 1999 s.
-93.

-11 The Acts Amendment (Land Administration, Mining and Petroleum) Act 1998 s.
+10 The Acts Amendment (Land Administration, Mining and Petroleum) Act 1998 s.
 13(3) reads as follows:

 “

 (3) The application of section 170 of the Land Administration Act 1997 as amended by this section extends to a notice of intention, as defined in section 151 of that Act, that is current at the commencement of this section.